-I support those who are propagating fishes and plants, because I understand that the world's aquatic resources need our help.
-As a hobbyist, I know that the future of the hobby- the future of the world's aquatic animal population- is in part dependent upon how successful I am at keeping my animals healthy, and sharing my stories with others.
+I support those who are propagating fishes, plants and corals, because I understand that the world's rivers, lakes, streams, and eefs need our help.
+As a serious hobbyist, I know that the future of the hobby- the future of the world's aquatic environments- is in part dependent upon how successful I am at keeping my animals healthy, and sharing my stories with others.

 I screw stuff up all the time.
-And when I do, I share my errors with other hobbyists, get up again, over an over, and try to learn from them.
+And when I do, I share my errors with other aquarists, get up again, over an over, and try to learn from them.

 I am eager to hear about what my fellow hobbyists are doing, because that seemingly crazy idea might be the basis for massive success.